Tropical Cyclone Modelling for Design of Coastal Infrastructure

 Figure 2: Extreme value analysis of modelled wind speeds at two hypothetical locations on the Mozambique coastline.
 The large discrepancy highlights the error induced by small sample sizes of historical data.

-2 Overview of probabilistic modelling approach
+2 Design of Coastal Infrastructure: Overview of the probabilistic modelling approach

 The inability of the historical records alone to provide a robust basis for the quantification of extreme tropical cyclone wind speed estimates has led to much research into the development of probabilistic tropical cyclone risk models.
 The goal of these models is to generate a database of tropical cyclones which is statistically consistent with the historical events but is of sufficiently long duration to avoid errors associated with small sample sizes.
 Figure 3 shows the typical components of probabilistic tropical cyclone risk models.
 Each of these components is discussed in the following sections.